TheWorkflowAcademy/Setting_Up_Schedules_In_Zoho_CRM_Automations/README.md

 ## Use Case
-There may be times wherea function or action needs to run in Zoho CRM at set intervals, such as updating Current Age field for all Contacts on a weekly basis.
+There may be times where a function or action needs to run in Zoho CRM at set intervals, such as updating the Current Age field for all Contacts on a weekly basis.
 Setting up a schedule in automation allows you this capability without having to manually edit a record each time you want a function to trigger.
-If you are needing to update more than 200 records at a time, check out the Workflow Academy's *[API pagination Github repo](https://github.com/TheWorkflowAcademy/api-pagination-zohocrm)*.
+If you are needing to update more than 1000 records at a time, check out the Workflow Academy's *[API pagination Github repo](https://github.com/TheWorkflowAcademy/api-pagination-zohocrm)*.

 ## Set Up

-To set up a schdedule, navigate to Settings > Automation > Schedules.
-Click on "Create New Schedule".
+To set up a schedule, navigate to Settings > Automation > Schedules in the CRM.
+Click on the "Create New Schedule" button.

 <img src="create.PNG" width="600">

 Select either "Writing Function" or "From existing functions".
-Note - if you decide to use a previously written function, use a parameterless function (eg: don't select a module and id) since these actions aren't tied to a specific record.
+Note - if you decide to use a previously written function, it will need to be a parameterless function (eg: don't select a module and id) since these actions aren't tied to a specific record.
 For new functions, you won't see the usual list of modules if you try to add parameters.
-Don't select any modules.
+Don't any any parameters.
 For this tutorial, we will be writing a new function to update the Current Age field.

 ## Write Your Function

 There are a couple of ways to implement this.
-If you don't anticipate having more than 1000 records at any time to search, your function may look like the sample below.
+If you don't anticipate having more than 1000 records at any one time to search, your function may look like the sample below.
 First, you will need to get a list of all records in the module, or custom view, depending on your use case.
 Next, iterate over all records that you want to perform your function on.
-This particular function calculates the age based on the Contact Date of Birth field, then sets the Current Age field accordingly.
+This particular function calculates the age based on the Contact Date of Birth field as long as it's not null, then sets the Current Age field accordingly.

 ```
 getContacts = zoho.crm.getRecords("Contacts");